Avi711/webClient-React/README.md

 ### 3. Login with one of the accounts or register
 There are 6 built in usernames with the following data:
 1. username: avi77, password 123456, displayname: avi
-2. username: dan77, password 123456, displayname: avi
+2. username: dan77, password 123456, displayname: dan
-3. username: kehat77, password 123456, displayname: avi
+3. username: kehat77, password 123456, displayname: kehat
-5. username: or77, password 123456, displayname: avi
+5. username: or77, password 123456, displayname: or
-5. username: rodin77, password 123456, displayname: avi
+5. username: rodin77, password 123456, displayname: rodin
-6. username: shirin77, password 123456, displayname: avi
+6. username: shirin77, password 123456, displayname: shirin

 some of them have already active chats, while others don't.\
 when logged in you would be able to add only registered usernames.